Lagny-sur-Marne

-Lagny-sur-Marne (/fr/, literally Lagny on Marne) is a commune in the eastern suburbs of Paris, France.
-It is located in the Seine-et-Marne department in Île-de-France 26.1 km from the centre of Paris (20 minutes away from the centre of Paris).
+Lagny-sur-Marne (/fr/; 'Lagny-on-Marne'), officially simply Lagny until 1971, is a commune in the eastern outer suburbs of Paris, France.
+It is located in the Seine-et-Marne department in Île-de-France, 26.1 km from the centre of Paris (25 minutes by train from Gare de l'Est).

 The commune of Lagny-sur-Marne is part of the Val de Bussy sector, one of the four sectors in the "new town" of Marne-la-Vallée.

 History

 From 644, Lagny-sur-Marne was the site of Lagny Abbey, a monastery founded that year, and after its destruction by the Normans refounded about 990.
 The monastery was seized by the state at the French Revolution and its buildings are used since 1842 as the offices of the municipality.